martifigueres/martifigueres.github.io/index.md

 ### [Regression Interpretation](A6readme)

 This project investigates residential housing prices through a combination of exploratory analysis and regression modeling.
 We analyzed over 80 variables from 1,941 home sales (2006–2008) to identify key price drivers.
-Strong predictive performance (R² = 0.828) was achieved by emphasizing **structural features**—such as overall quality and living area—over time-based variables.
+Strong predictive performance (R² = 0.828) was achieved by emphasizing **structural features** such as overall quality and living area over time-based variables.

 Two core visualizations reinforce the insights: